mydul/New-Test-Repo/README.md

 ### Course Title

-Mainly, the course title is *"Scientific programming with Python programming"*.
+Mainly, the course title is **"Scientific programming with Python"**.

 ### Course Goals